widjaja0/cse15l-lab-report/lab1/week-1-lab-report.md

 - Indicate whether the output is an error or not, and if it's an error, explain why it's an error.
 ```
 # CD
-## An example of using the command with no arguments.
+`An example of using the command with no arguments:`
 ```console
 [user@sahara ~]$ cd
 [user@sahara ~]$
 ```
-Working directory when command was run: /home/ <br>
+Working directory when command was run: /home/
-I got this output because I am stating to change the directory to the current directory (since there are no arguments).
+I got this output because I am stating to change the directory to the current directory (since there are no arguments).<br><br>

-## An example of using the command with a path to a directory as an argument.
+`An example of using the command with a path to a directory as an argument:`
 ```console
 [user@sahara ~]$ cd lecture1/
 [user@sahara ~/lecture1]$
 ```
-Working directory when command was run: /home/ <br>
+Working directory when command was run: /home/
-The directory changes only after running the command, and we change the current working directory to the `lecture1` folder which has a path of /home/lecture1/
+The directory changes only after running the command, and we change the current working directory to the `lecture1` folder which has a path of /home/lecture1/<br><br>

-## An example of using the command with a path to a file as an argument.
+`An example of using the command with a path to a file as an argument:`
 ```console
 [user@sahara ~/lecture1]$ cd Hello.java
 bash: cd: Hello.java: Not a directory
 [user@sahara ~/lecture1]$
 ```
-Working directory when command was run: /home/lecture1/ <br>
+Working directory when command was run: /home/lecture1/
-This does not work because cd changes to a certain directory but a file is not a folder which you can go into, therefore it returns and error.
+This does not work because cd changes to a certain directory but a file is not a folder which you can go into, therefore it returns and error.<br><br>

 # LS
-## An example of using the command with no arguments.
+`An example of using the command with no arguments.`
 ```console
 [user@sahara ~]$
 lecture1
 ```
-Working directory when command was run: /home/ <br>
+Working directory when command was run: /home/
-I got this output because I am listing the files/folders in the current directory (since there are no arguments).
+I got this output because I am listing the files/folders in the current directory (since there are no arguments).<br><br>

-## An example of using the command with a path to a directory as an argument.
+`An example of using the command with a path to a directory as an argument.`
 ```console
 [user@sahara ~]$ ls lecture1/
 Hello.class Hello.java messages README
 ```
-Working directory when command was run: /home/ <br>
+Working directory when command was run: /home/
-The directory does not change except for the ls command itself (working directory does not change), and we list the contents of the `lecture1` folder which has a path of /home/lecture1/.
+The directory does not change except for the ls command itself (working directory does not change), and we list the contents of the `lecture1` folder which has a path of /home/lecture1/.<br><br>

-## An example of using the command with a path to a file as an argument.
+`An example of using the command with a path to a file as an argument.`
 ```console
 [user@sahara ~]$ ls lecture1/Hello.java
 lecture1/Hello.java
 ```
-Working directory when command was run: /home/ <br>
+Working directory when command was run: /home/
-This lists all the files which have the name Hello.java in the relative path lecture1/.
+This lists all the files which have the name Hello.java in the relative path lecture1/.<br><br>

 # CAT
-## An example of using the command with no arguments.
+`An example of using the command with no arguments.`
 ```console
 [user@sahara ~]$ cat

 ```
-Working directory when command was run: /home/ <br>
+Working directory when command was run: /home/
-I got this output because I am concatenating nothing and so it prints nothing (CTRL+C to back out of the running process).
+I got this output because I am concatenating nothing and so it prints nothing (CTRL+C to back out of the running process).<br><br>

-## An example of using the command with a path to a directory as an argument.
+`An example of using the command with a path to a directory as an argument.`
 ```console
 [user@sahara ~]$ cat lecture1/
 cat: lecture1/: Is a directory
 ```
-Working directory when command was run: /home/ <br>
+Working directory when command was run: /home/
-Cat tells you that lecture1/ is a directory because you cannot concatenate or print out a folder, therefore it is an error.
+Cat tells you that lecture1/ is a directory because you cannot concatenate or print out a folder, therefore it is an error.<br><br>

-## An example of using the command with a path to a file as an argument.
+`An example of using the command with a path to a file as an argument.`
 ```console
 [user@sahara ~]$ cat lecture1/Hello.java
 import java.io.IOException;